castai/docs/docs/guides/spot.md

 ### 1. Enable relevant policies

-To start using Spot instances autoscaler enable the following policies under the `Policies` menu in the UI:
+To start using Spot instances Autoscaler enable the following policies under the `Policies` menu in the UI:

 - **Spot/Preemptible instances policy**
-    - This policy allows the autoscaler to use spot instances
+    - This policy allows the Autoscaler to use Spot instances.

 - **Unschedulable pods policy**
-    - This policy requests an additional workload to be scheduled based on your deployment requirements (i.e. run on spot instances)
+    - This policy requests an additional workload to be scheduled based on your deployment requirements (i.e. run on Spot instances).

 ![](./spot-instances/020_enable_policies.png)